GallagherSecurity/mobileconnectsdk-react-native-bindings/react-native-gallagher-mobile-access/README.md

 ```

 ### Android Setup (Example App)
-*Prerequisite: Static Library*
+*Prerequisite: Android Library*
-1. Unzip the static library that you obtained from Gallagher.
+1. Unzip the library that you obtained from Gallagher.
 It should have a folder structure as follows:
 ```
 com/gallagher/security/gallaghermobileaccess/*
 ```
-2. Move the files that was unzipped in the previous step into a folder in the root of your project as follows:
+2. Move the files that were unzipped in the previous step into a folder in the root of your project as follows:
-##### *Please note that is necessary for the react-native autolinking to take place since the bindings will be installed into your node_modules and needs to know where to find the static library files*
+##### *Please note that is necessary for react-native autolinking to take place since the bindings will be installed into your node_modules and needs to know where to find the library files*
 ```
 example/gallagher/sdk/android
 ```